AgniusBartninkas/power-automate-desktop-framework/flow-template-work-queues/README.md

 Some subflows are not called anywhere by default within the Flow Template.
 This is because they are not always needed.
 This includes Browser related subflows, as well as Excel related subflows.
 If makers want to use them, calls should be added appropriately to either **ExecuteMainFlow** or **ProcessWorkItem** based on the custom logic of the flow.

+### Work Item Handling

+When building flows using this template, it is recommended to separate flows that generate (create) work items from those that process them.
+This is to apply the Single Responsibility Principle (SRP) of software programming.

+As such, the flows that generate work items will require the **GenerateWorkItems** subflow with its child subflows, but may not require **ProcessWorkItems** and vice versa for flows that process work items.

+The default **ExecuteMainFlow** subflow contains a call for **ProcessWorkItems** but this should be amended accordingly.

 ## Notes